ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The purpose of the protocols in this document, collectively referred to as CT Gossip, is to detect certain misbehavior by CT logs.
-In particular, CT Gossip aims to detect logs that are providing incosistent views to different log clients.
+In particular, CT Gossip aims to detect logs that are providing incosistent views to different log clients and logs failing to include submitted certificates within the time period stipulated by MMD.

 \[TODO: enumerate the interfaces used for detecting misbehaviour?\]
-\[TODO: should we include detection of failure of meeting MMD too?\]

 One of the major challenges of any gossip protocol is limiting damage to user privacy.
 The goal of CT gossip is to publish and distribute